 Are there any pets on site?
 Can I bring my pet?

 We have a small dog (Benito) and a cat (Zion).
-Benito is very cheerful and friendly around people and Zion is more quiet.
-We have received many questions around guests bringing their own pets.
-In an effort to maintain the tranquil nature of the property, we are not able to accommodate many animals.
-Therefore, we encourage guests not to bring pets.
+Benito is very cheerful and friendly around people and Zion is more quiet but very sweet.
+In an effort to maintain the peace for Benito and Zion, we are currently not allowing guests to bring their own pets.